Pork in Pakistan: Boar distribution

 The Margalla Hills surrounding the capital city of Islamabad are home to a significantly large population of Eurasian wild boars.
 These pigs can weigh up to 100 kg and have sharp teeth, while the male adults typically also have upward curving tusks.
-The thickly-vegetated plains and ravines of Margalla Hills National Park provide a favourable living environment for the pigs, and their population is estimated to number 800,000, an exponential increase from 100,000 at one point.
+The thickly-vegetated plains and ravines of Margalla Hills National Park provide a favourable living environment for the pigs, and their population is estimated to number 800,000, an exponential increase from 100,000 when the effort to build the new national capital started.
 Known for their aggressive behaviour, they are considered a pest in the city, where they often overrun landfill sites in search of food and attack local residents.
 They are also known to have intruded into properties and caused traffic accidents.
 In addition to waste material, they feed on grass, roots and organic matter.
-In rural locations, they are regarded as a top agricultural pest, causing millions worth of damages in cost to crops.
+In rural locations, they are regarded as a top agricultural pest, causing damage worth millions to crops.
 The Capital Development Authority (CDA) in Islamabad has sought to cull their population through various pest control measures, including by poisoning, laying traps, and granting boar hunting licences.
 Despite this, their distribution has not been affected significantly over the years due to high reproductive growth.

 The wild hogs are also found elsewhere in the country, particularly near sugar plantations and to some extent the irrigated farms of maize, wheat, barley, rice, sorghum, potato, and millet crops, which are prone to damage when used by the pigs as a sanctuary.
 They are prevalent in the wildlife preserves of Changa Manga and Piranwala in Punjab, as well as in the national park areas of Murree and Azad Kashmir, the wider Potohar region, and in forestland or riparian areas next to the Indus River basin, with some numbers in Sindh.
 They are not common in the more arid and mountainous regions of the country's north and west, and are a rarity in the Peshawar and Kohat locations of Khyber Pakhtunkhwa.
 As a result of dislocation from their natural habitats due to climate change, urbanisation and food competition with other species, some boars have migrated upward into the Galyat region which includes the Ayubia National Park and adjoining areas.
 In Balochistan, the boars are found in a smaller concentration on agricultural fields, riverbanks and forests in the Nasirabad, Sibi, Kachhi, Lasbela, and Jafarabad districts.